ludovicscribe/wordpress-html-code-comments/README.md

 # HTML code in comments

 This very light WordPress plugin allows to put HTML code in comments.
-The code inside <code> and <pre> tags will be automatically encoded.
+The code inside `&lt;code&gt;` and `&lt;pre&gt;` tags will be automatically encoded.

 For more details, visit my website : http://ludovicscribe.fr/blog/wordpress-commentaires-html.